ericvoots/micro_poc/readme.md

-# this is for a multi threading and machine learning example of predicting live data using streams
+# This is for a multi threading and machine learning example of predicting live data using streams

-# will add more later but handle this in celery
+# Will add more later but handle this in celery for the multi threading part